sakan811/Common-Japanese-Morphemes-in-YOASOBI-Lyrics/README.md

   - `lyrics`: The full lyrics of the song in Japanese.

 ### How to Add Songs:
-1. Create a new JSON file in the `morphemes_extractor/lyrics` directory or use an existing one.
+1. Create a new JSON file in the `lyrics` directory.
-2. Follow the structure of the [template.json](morphemes_extractor%2Flyrics%2Ftemplate.json) file.
+2. Follow the structure of the JSON file as explained in the above sections.
 3. For each new song, add a new object to the `songs` array with the required fields.
 4. Make sure to separate multiple song objects with commas.
 5. Save the file with a meaningful name (e.g., `yoasobi_songs.json`).